 There are plenty of other cool RSS readers on Android too, several of them also on iOS.

-Closest iOS Equivalent: There are some beautiful RSS readers on iOS too, like Unread.
+Closest iOS Equivalent: There are some beautiful RSS readers on iOS too, like Unread [No longer available].
 But Press still tops it.

 Bonus: Tasker ($2.99) [Root Required]